abdkhan-git/abdkhan-git/README.md

 - 🌱 I’m currently learning **Data Structures & Algorithms.**

-- 👯 I’m looking to collaborate on **any freelancing/interesting project opportunities.**

 - 👨‍💻 All of my projects are available at [https://abdkhan-dev.netlify.app/](https://abdkhan-dev.netlify.app/)

-- 📝 I regularly write articles on [https://dev.to/khana30](https://dev.to/khana30)

-- 💬 Ask me about **java, react, and javascript!**

 - 📫 How to reach me **email: abdkhan033@gmail.com**